rr2526/alzheimers-gwas-pipeline/README.md

 **Step 4 - Clumping:** LD clumping on PLINK grouped correlated SNPs around lead association signals.
 Conventional fine-mapping parameters were used: a standard genome-wide significance threshold of 5x10e-8, a secondary threshold of 0.01, a 500 kb window size, and an r^2 value of 0.1.
 This yielded 72 loci, of which 55 fell on Chromosome 19, where the APOE locus is.
 It raised the central question: is APOE's extensive LD distorting the locus count?
 What happens if it's removed?

 **Step 5 - No-APOE Analysis:** To isolate non-APOE signal, variants on Chromosome 19 between 44,400,000 and 46,400,000 bp (a wider window around the APOE gene to capture its extended LD) were excised.
-This removed 8,280 variants, the minimum p-value shifted from 0 (underflow at APOE) to 4.0*10^-28, and additional peaks were observed (notably on Chromosomes 2 and 11).
+This removed 8,280 variants, the minimum p-value shifted from 0 (underflow at APOE) to 4.0x10e-28, and additional peaks were observed (notably on Chromosomes 2 and 11).
 Rerunning LDSC gave a mean χ² value of 1.105, a λ_GC value of 1.09, and an intercept of 1.025 (with a standard error of 0.007), all of which point to polygenicity.
 Liability-scale heritability decreased slightly when compared to the full data; while APOE does contribute to Alzheimer's genetic risk, much of the heritability can be attributed to loci elsewhere.
 Re-clumping with the same parameters yielded 19 loci, of which only 2 were on Chromosome 19, and 5 were on Chromosome 11.

 **Step 6 - Functional Annotation, Pass 1:** Loci were annotated to their nearest gene using bedtools closest against UCSD RefSeq gene coordinates (hg19).
 The no-APOE lead-SNP BED file (-a) was annotated against the gene BED file (-b), returning the nearest gene and its distance per lead SNP.

 **Step 7 - Functional Annotation, Pass 2:** Proximity by itself can be misleading since loci may regulate distant genes.
-In this step, loci were additionally annotated with brain eQTL evidence via the GTEx API, returning the genes who expression each SNP is significantly associated with across brain tissue.
+In this step, loci were additionally annotated with brain eQTL evidence via the GTEx API.
+Genes whose expression is significantly associated with SNPs across the brain tissue were returned.

 ### Findings
 Initial LD clumping found 72 independent risk loci.
 Of these, 55 fell on Chromosome 19, and the overwhelming majority within the APOE region.
 After excising APOE and re-clumping, 19 loci remained, and only 2 of them on Chromosome 19.